 I’ve tried multiple ways to keep track of memories with the kids.
-I began motherhood an already avid scrapbooker so I set to work creating an elaborate first year album for Parker filled with milestones, holidays, and really cute shots… and it lasted until he was about 9 months old and I got pregnant with Jamsion.
+I began motherhood an already avid scrapbooker so I set to work creating an elaborate first-year album for Parker filled with milestones, holidays, and really cute shots… and it lasted until he was about 9 months old and I got pregnant with Jamison.

 Jamison’s scrapbook has a page or two done with lots of pictures tucked in pages where I planned for them to go but never got around to creating pages.

 Yup.
 Sounds about right.

 For a while, I marked down milestones in my Google calendar.
 I occasionally posted funny stories on Facebook and it’s fun when those pop up in my memories.
 I tried keeping a note in my phone for funny stories but I frequently forget that it exists and then the story is forgotten.
 I wanted a way to hang on to moments with more than just pictures.
 It’s probably why I take so many videos (I am SO GLAD I’m a parent with so much technology at my fingertips).